1992 San Diego Chargers season: Week 12: vs. Tampa Bay Buccaneers

-San Diego achieved their first winning record since the end of the 1987 after a game where they led from the 1st quarter onwards.
-Following an exchange of punts, the Chargers moved from their own 21 to the Tampa 43.
+Following an exchange of punts, the Chargers moved from their own 21 to the Tampa Bay 43.
 Humphries then eluded two potential sacks before taking off up the right sideline for 25 yards.
 Five plays later, on 3rd and goal from the 3, he found Harmon on a corner route for the touchdown.
 San Diego scored twice more in the next two minutes.
 After a penalty backed the Buccaneers up at their own 3, Mims broke through to bring down quarterback Vinny Testaverde for a safety.
-Lewis field the ensuing free kick near the left sideline at his own 20, angled right to exploit a gap in the Tampa coverage, broke a tackle and made 62 yards before being forced out of bounds on the right sideline.
+Lewis fielded the ensuing free kick near the left sideline at his own 20, angled right to exploit a gap in the Tampa coverage, broke a tackle and went for 62 yards before being forced out of bounds.
 That set up a Carney field goal and a 12–0 lead.
 Testaverde led an 80-yard drive in response, featuring an 18-yard run by former Charger Gary Anderson on 3rd and 9 and capped by Testaverde's own touchdown pass.
-Carney made a 31-yard field goal late in the half, and the Chargers got the ball back at their own 39 with 1:24 left on the clock.
+Carney made a 31-yard field goal late in the half, and the Chargers got the ball back at their own 39 with 1:24 left.
 Harmon had three catches for 40 yards on the ensuing drive before scoring with a 6-yard run, extending the Charger lead to 22–7 with 14 seconds on the clock.

-There was no scoring in the 3rd quarter, but Testaverde ran for a touchdown, again at the end of an 80-yard drive.
+There was no scoring in the 3rd quarter, but Testaverde ran for a touchdown early in the 4th.
 The Chargers were driving in Buccaneers territory with six minutes to play when Butts lost a fumble.
-Tampa Bay reached a 4th and 4 at their own 36 and went for the first down but Anderson was stopped a yard short by Carrington and others.
+Tampa Bay reached a 4th and 4 at its own 36 and went for the first down but Anderson was stopped a yard short by Carrington and others.
 Humphries ran in an insurance touchdown in the final minutes, going 4 yards on a naked bootleg.

 Mims had three of the Chargers' six sacks.
 Butts rushed 22 times for 104 yards.
+San Diego achieved its first winning record since the end of the 1987 season.